CQCL/pytket-docs/manual/manual_circuit.rst

     circ.CX(0, 1).CZ(1, 2).X(1).Rx(0.3, 0)
     render_circuit_jupyter(circ) # Render interactive circuit diagram

-.. note:: The pytket circuit renderer can represent circuits in the standard circuit model or in the ZX Calculus representation.
+.. note:: The pytket circuit renderer can represent circuits in the standard circuit model or in the ZX representation.
 Other interactive features include adjustable zoom, circuit wrapping and image export.

 ``pytket`` also features methods to visualise the underlying circuit DAG graphically for easier visual inspection.